LinkedInLearning/hands-on-ai-rag-using-llamaindex-3830207/01_Getting_Started/01_03_Choosing_LLM_and_Embeddings_Provider.md

 * Consider the input size the LLM can handle.
 Larger context windows allow passing more input and context to the model.

+## 🪪 Licnense

+* Different providers may have varying restrictions on how their models can be used.

+* Some licenses may limit the use of the LLM or embeddings to non-commercial applications, require attribution, or restrict the types of applications for which the model can be used.

+* Make sure you inspect the license and ensure that your project complies with the terms.

 ## 🌐 Consider language support and multilingual capabilities

 * If your project requires support for multiple languages, ensure that the LLM and embedding provider you choose can handle the languages you need.